 Marley twists are two-strand twists that use natural-looking Marley extensions.
 The hair used for Marley twists is Kanekalon hair, a cheaper alternative to many other twist styles.

-Though synthetic, Marley hair has a kinky texture that resembles natural 4c type hair, allowing this hairstyle to easily blend with more naturally coarse hair types.
+Though synthetic, Marley hair has a kinky texture that resembles natural 4c type hair, allowing this hairstyle to blend with more naturally coarse hair types easily.

 Regardless of the length of your hair, Marley twists are a great option for a classic twist hairdo.
 Given its natural look and close resemblance, should you get the older version installed, this hairstyle is also a great choice for those who want to experiment with how they would look with dreadlocks without committing to their permanence.